Top 3 PSAT Prep Strategies Every Student Should Know

 - First, unless you have run out of time, try to use the process of elimination to get rid of at least one answer choice.
-On most PSAT questions, particularly the most complex questions, there will be one answer choice that looks very obvious.
+On most PSAT questions, particularly the most complex ones, one answer choice will look very obvious.

 - Second, for PSAT scoring, there are only correct and incorrect answers.
 Engenius students are taught there are correct, incorrect, and bad answers.
-Your score on the PSAT will go up considerably if you approach the test looking for bad answers first, then incorrect answers.
+Your score on the PSAT will increase considerably if you approach the test looking for bad answers first, then incorrect ones.

 Because there are three wrong answers and only one right answer on each PSAT question, looking for the wrong answers first increases your odds of getting the question correct.